soumyanayar/INFO5100/assignment_03/Problem9.md

 **Encapsulation** in Java is a mechanism of wrapping the data (variables) and code acting on the data (methods) together as a single unit.
 In encapsulation, the variables of a class will be hidden from other classes, and can be accessed only through the methods of their current class.
 Therefore, it is also known as **data hiding**.
 To achieve encapsulation in Java:
-- Declare the variables of a class as private.
+- the variables of a class need to be declared private
-- Provide public setter and getter methods to modify and view the variables values.
+- the public setter and getter methods to modify and view the variable values need to be provided.
 ```java
 import java.util.Date;
 public class Student {